DockerToolbox/version-helper/README.md

 ## Real world usage

-We use this tool to maintain all of our own Docker containers and for each type we build we create a config file and pass this to get_versions.sh
+We use this tool to maintain all of our own Docker containers and have incorporated it into our (container framework)[https://github.com/DockerToolbox/container-framework]

 ## Caveat